Mini Parker the Parasaurolophus – Free Dinosaur Crochet Pattern

 R3-4: 1 SC in each st around.
 (12 sts)

-Using color A (shown as blush):
+Using color A (shown as green):

 R5: *2 SC in next st, 1 SC in next st. Repeat from * around.
 (18 sts)